Dense Matter in Neutron Stars with eXTP: Introduction

-With the large effective area of eXTP, high time resolution, and combined spectral, timing, and polarization capabilities, precise measurements of neutron star (NS) properties hold promise in constraining the NS equation of state (EOS) and the composition of dense matter in its interior~\cite{lattimer2007neutron,Watts:2016uzu,ascenzi2024neutron}.
-Through the timely efforts enabled by eXTP, we will be able to advance the understanding of several key questions central to the long-standing challenge of determining the EOS of dense matter: \begin{itemize} \item How does pressure depend on density, composition and temperature, that is, the EOS, and how does this influence the properties of NSs? \item What is the observational evidence of the presence of heavy baryons or deconfined quarks at the extreme densities in NS cores, and what are the implications? \item What is the role of superfluidity in regulating thermal evolution and glitch behavior? \item How does nuclear pasta vary throughout the deep layers of NS crusts? \item What is the maximum possible rotation speed of a NS? \end{itemize} After a general introduction to dense matter, pulsars, and the NS structure, the following sections outline the various techniques that eXTP will use to measure the dense matter EOS, and explore its expected performance in more detail.
+Through the timely efforts enabled by eXTP, we will be able to advance the understanding of several key questions central to the long-standing challenge of determining the EOS of dense matter: \begin{itemize} \item How does pressure depend on density, composition and temperature, that is, the EOS, and how does this influence the properties of NSs?

+\item What is the observational evidence of the presence of heavy baryons or deconfined quarks at the extreme densities in NS cores, and what are the implications? \item What is the role of superfluidity in regulating thermal evolution and glitch behavior? \item How does nuclear pasta vary throughout the deep layers of NS crusts? \item What is the maximum possible rotation speed of a NS? \end{itemize} After a general introduction to dense matter, pulsars, and the NS structure, the following sections outline the various techniques that eXTP will use to measure the dense matter EOS, and explore its expected performance in more detail.
 Our study emphasizes the full thermodynamics of NS matter to understand its thermal and dynamic evolution.
 We tactically adopt multi-wavelength observations to study dense matter and approach the key questions in a multi-scale, multi-messenger manner.